legends2k/blog/content/note/git_concepts.md

 847fe59 (HEAD, master) Initial commit
 {{< /highlight >}}

-Note that when `HEAD` is attached, you see an arrow (→) pointing to the branch it’s attached to.
-However, in the detached state they’re list as independent items.
+Notice that when `HEAD` is attached, you see an arrow (→) pointing to the branch it’s attached to.
+However, in the detached state they’re listed as independent items.

 ### Attach/Detaching `HEAD`